 The National Survey on Drug Use and Health (NSDUH) reported in 2014 that approximately 5% of the adolescent population in the U.S. (or roughly 1 in 12 teens) suffered from a substance abuse disorder.
 However, teen drug use seems to be on the decline in recent years.
 What’s changed?
 How have historical trends in youth drug use given way to new trends?
 Here’s what concerned parents should know.

 Monitoring the Future Report

 In 1975, the Monitoring the Future (MTF) report was launched to gauge the ways in which American youth approached drug and alcohol use, both in thought and in practice.
-What this study has revealed over time is insight into changing trends among teens concerning drug and alcohol abuse.
+What this study has revealed over time is an insight into changing trends among teens concerning teen drug use and alcohol abuse.

 The 2015 study, released 40 years after the original MTF report, revealed that use of different drugs has either remained stable or decreased in recent years, rather than increasing as it has in decades past.
 The report surveyed approximately 45,000 students in grades 8, 10, and 12 to gain a sampling of responses across the adolescent (12-17) age group.

 The implication is that increased efforts in the fields of education, prevention, and intervention are having the desired effect, and this is especially notable where underage drinking is concerned.
 Also on the downturn is opioid usage that has plagued the country over the past couple of decades.